mysarapa/K_fit/README.md

 # This software is released under the GNU General Public License
 # Please cite:
-# Adrian Kania, Krzysztof Sarapata, Michal Gucwa, and Anna Wójcik-Augustyn, "An algebraic approach to determine the coefficients of torsional potential - refinement of OPLS-AA force field for dimethyl phosphoric acid molecule"
+# Kania A., Sarapata K., Gucwa M., and Wójcik-Augustyn A.,
+# Optimal solution to torsional coefficients fitting problem in force fields parameterization,
+# Journal of Physical Chemistry
+# 2021

 Analytical solution of dihedral fitting